How to Get to Yudanaka & Shibu Onsen

 2 / the Keikyu Railway connects the airport to Tokyo Station via Shinagawa Station.
 Take the Keikyu Airport bound to Shinagawa Station (approx.11 min/JPY300) and transfer to the Yamanote Line bound for Osaki to reach Tokyo Station- 13 min / JPY170 or a total journey of around 30 min / JPY470.
 Once at Tokyo Station, follow the directions above to Nagano.

 Both Nagano Station and Karuizawa Station are stops on the Hokuriku Shinkansen Line, meaning that getting from one to the other is quick and easy – taking only 30 min / JPY3210.
-Once at Nagano, follow the directions above.
+Once at Nagano, follow the directions above onto Yudanaka.

-The Limited Express Shinano operates approximately once an hour and makes the journey between Nagano and Nagoya in approximately 3 hours and costs JPY6930.
+Nagoya is the largest city in central Japan and as such, it’s relatively to get from there to Yudanaka via Nagano.
+Running from Nagoya Station to Nagano Station – via Matsumoto – the Limited Express Shinano connects two of the region’s major cities.
+It operates approximately once an hour and makes the journey between Nagano and Nagoya in approximately 3 hours and costs JPY6930.
 Once at Nagano, follow the directions above.

 For further details including daily timetable, please refer to our ‘Limited Express Shinano Line Timetable’ page.
 The Japan JR Pass covers this service.
 See below for details.